0x-federicO/0x-federicO/README.md

-At this point, I have some _work_ duties ongoing - keen on scala, Go, clj - for the Web, js 2020-21 .
+At this point, a few _work_ duties ongoing - keen on perl, Go, scala, Clj - for the Web, js 2020-21 .

 - ✏️ - design
 - 💭 - think